syntest-framework/syntest-framework/plugins/plugin-core-statistics/README.md

-# Sfuzz plugin for SynTest Core
+# Statistics plugin for SynTest Core